Jobooze-iOS-App/Jobooze/README.md

 # Jobooze
-Final Project for Codepath iOS course Spring 2021
+Jobooze is an app designed to help users keep track of jobs they are interested in and jobs they've applied to *Final Project for Codepath iOS course Spring 2021*

 ## Table of Contents
 1. [Overview](#Overview)